Homemade smoothies are so popular, say market watchers, that they’ve boosted sales of frozen fruit and blenders.

 Either way, here are a few of our favorite store-bought combos to try:

 Frozen smoothie blends are mostly frozen fruit.
 If you want to give ‘em a whirl, shop for brands with no added sugar or juice.

 That’s because whole fruit or veggies is healthier than juice.
 And why bother adding juice to fruit?

-If the frozen blend’s label says to mix with juice, use water or milk (dairy or non-dairy) instead.
-Dairy or soy milk means more protein, calcium, and other nutrients.
+If the frozen blend’s label says to mix with juice, use water or milk—dairy or plant-based—instead.
+(Dairy or fortified soy or pea protein milk means more protein, calcium, and other nutrients.)

 For a creamier smoothie, blend in a little plain 0% greek yogurt.
 If you like it thicker, toss in some sliced banana.

 Some of our favorite frozen blends: